opf/openproject/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 You can select one of the following relations:

 - **Related to** - This option adds a link from the work package A to work package B, so that project members can immediately see the connection, even if the work packages are not members of the same hierarchy.
 - **Duplicates / Duplicated by** - This option indicates that the work package A duplicates a work package B in one way or another, for example both address the same task.
 This can be useful if you have the same work package that needs to be a part of a closed and public projects at the same time.
 The connection in this case is only semantic, the changes you make in work package A will need to be adapted in work package B manually.
+However, this does not affect the status, so if you change the status of workpackage A the status of workpackage B will change automatically to the same.
 - **Blocks / Blocked by** - This option defines status change restrictions between two work packages.
 If you set a work package A to be blocking work package B, the status of work package B cannot be set to closed or resolved until the work package A is closed.
 - **Precedes / Follows** - Defines a chronologically relation between two work packages.
 For example, if you set a work package A to precede a work package B, you will not be able to change the start date of B to be earlier than the day after the finish date of A. In addition, when you move the finish date of A, the start and finish date of B will be updated as well.
   Please note: If work package B is in [manual scheduling mode](../../gantt-chart/scheduling/#manual-scheduling-mode), changing the finish date of work package A will have no effect on work package B.